MillerRabin/intention-storage/readme.md

 * The gate computer accepts the intention and opens the gate.
 * When you want to close the gate just ask your laptop to close it

-What if you working in the garden when the doorbell rings.
+What if you are working in the yard when the doorbell rings.
 It`s not a problem.
 Just ask your smartphone "Connect me to the gate camera" and process will be the same, but through your smartphone.
 In addition to your laptop and smartphone you can add a security terminal for all of your family, so that they can automatically answer the door.